A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms Due August 2013.

 Published work

-For many years I was a writer covering the telecommunications and IT industries.
+In my early career, I was a journalist covering the telecommunications and IT industries.
 I wrote about the deregulation of the UK and European telecommunications markets and the rise of the mobile networks and of course, the Internet.
 I was using modems to file copy before the World Wide Web had been invented - when the text seemed to go into a black hole and a sub-editor at the end of a phone line said "oh gosh, it's here, it's in the queue"!
 In those days, a recurring topic from commissioning editors was "mobile data - will it ever have a real application?"

 My first editorial role was at Emap on PC User and then Communications Management magazine, followed by a long stint as a freelance, and my work was published in UK and international newspapers and magazines.